Read This First

 Prompt 1: What are the most controversial documented stances within Critical Race Theory?

-The central claim is this: Critical Race Theory (CRT) is an academic framework that examines how laws, social structures, and institutions perpetuate racial inequalities.
+In plain terms: Critical Race Theory (CRT) is an academic framework that examines how laws, social structures, and institutions perpetuate racial inequalities.

 CRT posits that racism is a normal and ingrained part of society, not merely individual acts of prejudice.
 Quote: